Specialised Learning Program for Students with

 Students who are eligible for this program have the academic potential to participate and achieve success in mainstream schooling and beyond.
 We understand some students may be at risk of underachieving or disengaging due to barriers with communication and / or social competency preventing access to the curriculum.
 Our team of educators will evaluate individual student needs to support a delivery of a successful learning program.

-The Specialist Learning Program focuses on the achievement of positive academic, behavioural, social and emotional outcomes for each student to maximise independence and access further education and successful employment.
+The Specialised Learning Program focuses on the achievement of positive academic, behavioural, social and emotional outcomes for each student to maximise independence and access further education and successful employment.
 Each student’s individual program is based on their unique goals, strengths and needs and encourages the exploration and development of their talents and interests to complement their secondary schooling experience.
 The curriculum is tailored to meet the learning needs of each individual and is responsive to the student’s, family and community requirements

 A key feature of the program are the “homerooms” which are accessible, comfortable, supportive and safe places for students to access learning opportunities during class and break times.
 Student’s homerooms also enable students to invite friends to the homeroom, during breaks, to socialise and the development of social understandings.

-The program is supported by a program coordinator, two experienced teachers and education assistants who work collaboratively with the staff at the college and community to enable learning for each student which is delivered across three settings:
+The program is supported by a program coordinator, five experienced teachers and education assistants who work collaboratively with the staff at the college and community to enable learning for each student which is delivered across three settings:

 - Learning within the mainstream secondary school setting;